jaspector

 All new buildings/structures requiring a foundation; alterations, additions, and repairs to existing structures; any work involving plumbing, mechanical, or electrical systems; projects not meeting exemption criteria

+Not all construction work requires a permit in unincorporated Sweet Grass County, MT.
 The following work is generally exempt: Farm or ranch buildings not intended for human habitation; Private storage buildings and garages; Sheds under 200 square feet, maximum 12 feet height, respecting all setbacks; Agricultural buildings on properties classified as Agricultural (Montana Department of Revenue) and not serving human occupancy or commercial use; Private homes and apartments with four or fewer units not serving transient guests; Petroleum refineries and pulp/paper mills (except office and shop buildings); Mine buildings on mine sites regulated under MCA Title 82, Chapter 4; Internal remodeling (interior-only work; structural alterations still require permits).
 Note: Applicants must verify exemption status with county planning office before assuming work is exempt.
 Agricultural classification and zoning compliance are prerequisites.
+When in doubt, confirm with the local building department before starting work.